TianXieUSC/GraphHop/README.md

-# GraphHop: An Enhanced Label PropagationMethod for Node Classification
+# GraphHop: An Enhanced Label Propagation Method for Node Classification

 This respository contains the PyTorch implementation of GraphHop for the task of semi-supervised classification of nodes in a graph, as described in our paper: